ridgehkr/vite-plugin-fakery/README.md

 }
 ```

+#### Escaping periods

-Static values (strings, numbers, booleans) are also accepted. _Important: If using a static string value that has a period, it must be escaped with a second period (".."), or else it will be parsed as Faker content._
+If using a static string value that has a period, it must be escaped with a second period (e.g. ".."), or else it will be parsed as Faker content.

 Example: